-It’s best to have some idea of what your goals are before you start working on your MBA application.
-Spend time with a notebook and pen (or a computer) and jot down possible topics that you’d be able to discuss in an MBA goals essay.
+To begin, spend time with a notebook and pen (or a computer) and jot down possible specific roles and industries that you’d be able to discuss in an MBA goals essay.

 Here are some tips you should keep in mind when preparing for writing a compelling, extraordinary MBA goals essay: